-Botox, Dysport and Xeomin are all brands of what’s called a neurotoxin.
+BOTOX, Dysport and Xeomin are all brands of what’s called a neurotoxin.
 These neurotoxins perform the same basis function: relax select muscles in your face and limit their ability to contract.
 The primary difference is where the injectable can be administered.
 Your cosmetic physician will determine which neurotoxin is right for you.

 Anesthesia is not used when administering injectables like BOTOX, Dysport or Xeomin.

-Results vary patient to patient and depend on the type of injectable you receive.
+Results vary from patient to patient and depend on the type of injectable you receive.
 Typically, most patients will see results immediately, with optimal results within 5 to 14 days.

 Insurance does not cover the cost of aesthetic BOTOX.
 You can, however, use qualified funds from an HSA or FSA account.

 Most patients will see maximum results by coming in 2 to 4 times per year.
 Discuss with your physician how long you should wait between appointments.